Interval0043/KTE-Wiki/content/Species/Sprinklekit.md

 ## Soul

 A soul of a Sprinklekit can develop a trait that goes by a very diverse spectrum, and is usually determined at birth.
 A trait can dictate a wide variety of things, from very simple things as the way the magic of an individual works, or more complex concepts like emotional management and intelligence.
-Sprinklekits are much more likely to develop positive traits that affect a sprinklekit’s psyche in a good manner, as opposed to Mavela, where their bad traits are often something they fall victim to.
+Sprinklekits are much more likely to develop positive traits that affect a sprinklekit’s psyche in a good manner, as opposed to Mavela, where Dull traits are often something they fall victim to.

 Emotions can bring out magic from their souls that’s powerful enough to warp themselves and reality around them.

-A sprinklekit’s soul is in the shape of a heart.

 ### Psychology

-Fortunately,this felid species doesn’t share the some of the primitive characteristics that we do. or of other similar beings.
-For example, Sprinklekits are naturally driven by connection, even those outside of their own species.
+Fortunately, this felid species doesn’t share some of the primitive characteristics that we do. or of other similar beings.
+For example, Sprinklekits are instinctively driven by connection, as opposed to being solitary.
+However, a sprinklekit is still driven by the same energy-conservation cycles involving over 15-16 hours of sleep, due to the general increase in neural activity, which eventually leads to some mental shortcomings if not maintained properly for a while.

+This does not mean they are lethargic, it means simply that their mind and body must balance out the immense input with an equally profound output.

 ### Location